 - Reasoning Through Language Arts - The language arts 150-minute test asks you to demonstrate your reading abilities and writing skills.
 Some questions will ask you to analyze reading passages and identify themes, draw conclusions, and evaluate details and settings.
 There are also questions that require you to correct errors in grammar, punctuation, and word use.
 As part of this test, you will have 45 minutes to write and revise an essay.

 - Science - The GED science test covers topics in life sciences, physical science, and astronomy.
 Questions ask you to interpret scientific information, apply scientific principles, and evaluate concepts and data.
 The 90-minute test uses reading passages, charts, graphs, tables, and diagrams as a source for questions.

 - Social Studies - The social studies test is also 90 minutes long and covers civics, U.S. history, geography, and economics.
 Questions are based on reading selections, maps, illustrations, graphs, and tables.
 This test includes a short essay that you will have 25 minutes to write.

 GED Testing Eligibility

 Anyone 18 or older can take the GED exam in Arizona.
 You can take the test as early as 16 if you provide an official Withdrawal from School form and a letter of consent signed by a parent or guardian.
 Although there is no residency requirement in Arizona, you must take the last of the four GED tests at an Arizona test center in order to earn an Arizona High School Equivalency Diploma.

-To pass the GED, you need a minimum score of 150 on each test section.
-If you score below 150, you can take that test again twice without waiting.
-If you need a third retest, you have to wait 60 days before testing again.
+To pass the GED, you need a minimum score of 145 on each test section.
+If you score below 145, you can take that test again three times without waiting.
+If you need a fourth retest, you have to wait 60 days before testing again.

 In Arizona, the fee for each GED test is $35.
-You can register and schedule tests on the GED website, GED.com.
+You can register and schedule tests on the GED website.
 The website also has a test center database to help you find a testing site located near you.